mrocklin/blog/_posts/work/2015-03-25-Towards-OOC-Partitioned-Frame.md

 BColz, now for very small data
 ------------------------------

-Fortuantely we have a nice on-disk chunked array container that supports append in Cython.
+Fortunately we have a nice on-disk chunked array container that supports append in Cython.
 [BColz](http://bcolz.blosc.org/) (formerly BLZ (formerly CArray)) does this for us.
 It wasn't originally designed for this use case but performs admirably.